May 18, 20235 minutes

 After a minute or so you should see the Ubuntu login screen on the monitor.
 Login to Ubuntu using these credentials:

 Now let’s open a command terminal in Ubuntu.
-The easy way to do that is by pressing Ctrl-Alt-T
+The easy way to do that is by pressing Ctrl-Alt-T. Alternatively you

 search bar.